sveltejs/svelte/site/content/blog/2021-09-01-whats-new-in-svelte-september-2021.md

 ## Community Showcase

 **Apps & Sites**
-- [macos-web](https://github.com/PuruVJ/macos-web) by @purubjdeb has been rebuilt with Svelte from the ground up.
-Check out all the detials in this [Twitter thread](https://twitter.com/puruvjdev/status/1426267327687847939)
+- [macos-web](https://github.com/PuruVJ/macos-web) by @puruvjdev has been rebuilt with Svelte from the ground up.
+Check out all the details in this [Twitter thread](https://twitter.com/puruvjdev/status/1426267327687847939)
 - [Brave Search](https://search.brave.com/) is using Svelte
 - [exatorrent](https://github.com/varbhat/exatorrent) is a self-hostable, easy-to-use, lightweight and feature-rich torrent client written in Go and Sveltejs
 - [json2TsTypes](https://github.com/jatinhemnani01/json2TsTypes) is a simple tool which will convert your JSON to Typescript Types/Interfaces